cassaram09/technical-coach-training/03_working-with-students/03_debugging.md

 # Debugging
 When you're working with student questions related to test errors, it's important that you first are able to look at the problem, deconstruct, and debug it.
 Once you do that, then you can transfer the same process (**process and not answer**) to students.

 ## Error Messages and the Lab

 Always ask students to show you the error message first.
-Read through it and identify where and when the code is not working.
+Read through it and understand what the error is.
 If the student doesn’t already understand, tell them that error messages are great because they show you the exact reason(s) and location of why your program isn't working the way that you want it to.
 Error messages get you one step closer to solving the problem in front of you and most of the time, they're specific.

 Make sure the student understands how to read the stack trace below an error message to see the path through their code that led to the error.